Sarah Michelle Gellar: Business and media

 Gellar has graced the covers of numerous magazines throughout her career.
 She appeared on the August 2–8, 1997 cover of TV Guide and the February 1998 cover of Seventeen.
-The list went on to include Nylon, Marie Claire, Vogue, Glamour, Esquire, Allure, Cosmopolitan, FHM, Rolling Stone, and Elle, among others.
+The list went on to include Nylon, Marie Claire, Glamour, Esquire, Allure, Cosmopolitan, FHM, Rolling Stone, and Elle, among others.
 Wearing a black lace bra, she was on the cover of the December 2007 issue of Maxim.
 She was featured on the cover of Gotham and their main story in the March 2008 issue.

 In 1999, Gellar signed on to be the face of Maybelline, becoming the company's first celebrity spokeswoman since Lynda Carter in the late 1970s.
-She has appeared in advertisements for Got Milk?, Proactiv, Colgate, and Cascade.
-Drawing on her background in horror films, she has starred in several genre-inspired promotional campaigns, such as Killer Skin, a commercial for Olay that aired during the Super Bowl LIII, Philosophy's Rated R in 2024, and Uber One's I Know What You Could've Saved Last Summer in 2025.
-She also appeared in the music videos for Bree Sharp's "David Duchovny" (1999), Marcy Playground's "Comin' Up From Behind" (1999), Stone Temple Pilots' "Sour Girl" (2000), and Outkast's "Land of a Million Drums" (2002).
+She has appeared in advertisements for Got Milk?, Proactiv, Colgate, Cascade, and Coolsculpting.
+Drawing on her background in horror films, Gellar has starred several genre-inspired promotional campaigns, such as Killer Skin, a commercial for Olay that aired during the Super Bowl LIII, Blizzard Entertainment's Vampire Hunters Wanted fan-contest for Diablo IV in 2023, Philosophy's Rated R in 2024, and Uber One's I Know What You Could've Saved Last Summer and Turo's 10 Days of Slay in 2025.
+She also appeared in the music videos for Green Apple Quick Step's "Kid" (1997), Bree Sharp's "David Duchovny" (1999), and Stone Temple Pilots' "Sour Girl" (2000).

 In October 2015, Gellar, along with entrepreneurs Galit Laibow and Greg Fleishman, co-founded Foodstirs, a startup food crafting brand that sold easy-to-make organic baking mixes and kits for families through e-commerce and retail.
 By 2018, the brand's products were sold at 7,500 retailers nationwide, including Starbucks, Whole Foods, Walmart, WW and Amazon.
 By 2022, Foodstirs had ceased operations, and Gellar sold off her remaining stake in the company.

-Gellar released a cookbook titled Stirring up Fun with Food on April 18, 2017.
-The book was co-authored by Gia Russo, and features numerous food crafting ideas.
+Gellar's cookbook, Stirring up Fun with Food, was published on April 18, 2017, by Grand Central Publishing.
+It was co-authored by Gia Russo, and features numerous food crafting ideas.